jaraco/irc/README.rst

 Scheduling Events
 =================

-The library includes a default event Scheduler as ``irc.client.DefaultScheduler``, but this scheduler can be replaced with any other scheduler.
+The library includes a default event Scheduler as ``irc.schedule.DefaultScheduler``, but this scheduler can be replaced with any other scheduler.
 For example, to use the `schedule <https://pypi.org/project/schedule>`_ package, include it in your dependencies and install it into the IRC library as so:

-    class ScheduleScheduler(irc.client.IScheduler):
+    class ScheduleScheduler(irc.schedule.IScheduler):
         def execute_every(self, period, func):
             schedule.every(period).do(func)